Angelo942/gdb_plus/README.md

 ```

 **Warning for pwndbg users:**
 Previous bugs in Pwndbg used to break the api for python.
-While GDB+ should work with the current version of pwndbg [19/12/2022], bugs may appear again.
+While most of GDB+ should work with the current version of pwndbg [19/12/2022], pwndbg can not debug both processes after a fork.
 you are strongly advised to use [GEF](https://github.com/hugsy/gef) instead.

 ## Debugging